karamble/braibot/docs/wiki/n8n-Integration.md

    - Open your n8n instance
    - Navigate to Workflows
    - Click "Import from File"

-3. **Import via UI**
-   - Click "Import from File"
+   - Import all workflows from the `n8n/workflows` directory
-   - Select the workflow JSON file
-   - Click "Import"
-   - Do this for all provided workflow files

 ### Configuring Credentials